fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## How to Convince Your Boss That a Certificate Is a Waste of Time?

+The simplest way is to explain that the certificate is just proof that you know a topic.
+If your boss feels that there is value in having that proof, there is little you can argue for.
+It is a bit like trying to argue that you don't need a degree to be good at something but as most of us can agree, it is hard to fight against peoples prejudices.

+To make a a good case I argue that we should remind ourselves that there are some who have dropped out of school and gone on to become immensely successful.
+However, I argue that the reason for their success without a degree, is due to their ability to deliver value.
+Value is what means something, not the paper you get when you have graduated.

+In other words, show your manager that you know what the certificate aims to prove.
+If you know how to create the value you are already creating the benefit of having an education.

+Arguing for that practical skills and creating value is more important than having a certificate is usually a straightforward dialogue but if you are up against someone who wants you to get more things to add to your CV or someone who is less reasonable, you can't win.

+My favorite tip in situations like these is to be a lazy employee.
+It is a trick as old as management.
+Make it hard for someone to get something and they will likely forget about it and move on.
+We lovingly call it at times to "kill it by backlog".
+This means that we all know that if something isn't very important to the right people we will just make a backlog item and promise to look at it later.
+As you can guess, that part rarely happens.
+You can do the same here.

 ## How can developers cultivate the mindset of a senior engineer, whether in backend or frontend development?

 ## How to Find IT Companies That Pay Really Well?